Records of Processing Activities

 Evidence Record

-For AI-related systems, a credible ROPA should connect to data-flow diagrams, lawful-basis analysis, data-minimization decisions, retention schedules, vendor contracts, processor instructions, transfer assessments, security controls, logging policy, model or system inventory, DPIA records, and data-subject rights procedures.
+For AI-related systems, a credible ROPA should connect to data-flow diagrams, lawful-basis analysis, data-minimization decisions, retention schedules, vendor contracts, processor instructions, transfer assessments, security controls, logging policy, model or system inventory, DPIA records, AI Act evidence where applicable, and data-subject rights procedures.

 It should also record uncertainty.
-If a vendor cannot say where prompts are processed, how long embeddings persist, whether logs are used for model improvement, or which sub-processors touch support data, the missing answer belongs in the evidence trail rather than in a private chat thread.
+If a vendor cannot say where prompts are processed, how long embeddings persist, whether logs are used for model improvement, whether support staff can inspect content, or which subprocessors touch support data, the missing answer belongs in the evidence trail rather than in a private chat thread.

 Source Discipline